stephencz/rowan-ci-capstone/README.md

 * Matthew Nicora (Reddit)
 * Matt Stefano (Bing Image Search)

+## About the Project

+Rowan University's C&I Capstone Experience course is the culminating course for Computing and Informatics majors.
+The project is divided into four phases:

+1. Each member of the team must access an API and collect data around certain topic.
+2. The retrieved data then must be parsed, relevant data extracted, and stored in a database.
+3. Next, the data has to be put to work.
+A website or application must be made using the data.
+4. Finally, the final product is demoed and presented.

 ## Top Fifty Games

 Here are the Top Fifty Games at the time of the project: